isomerpages/nparks-juronglake/index.md

 permalink: /
 notification: ℹ️ Rainforest Pavilion toilet block (Lakeside Garden) and Water Wall Court (Chinese Garden) will be closed until further notice for maintenance works.
-Portions of Lakeside Field and Butterfly Field will be closed until end November for reinstatement works.
+Portions of Lakeside Field and Butterfly Lawn will be closed until end November for reinstatement works.
 sections:
   - hero: